Sucraid® Is an Effective Treatment for CSID

 In This Section

-The first study was designed to determine the ability of a replacement enzyme for sucrase to improve the gastrointestinal (GI) symptoms of study participants diagnosed with Congenital Sucrase-Isomaltase Deficiency (CSID).
+The first study used the sucrose hydrogen breath test to measure the activity of sacrosidase in study participants diagnosed with Congenital Sucrase-Isomaltase Deficiency (CSID).

-In the second clinical trial, the researchers also used the hydrogen breath test to measure the ability of sacrosidase, taken by the study participants diagnosed with CSID.
+In the second clinical trial, the researchers also used the hydrogen breath test to measure the activity of sacrosidase, taken by the study participants diagnosed with CSID.

 The third clinical trial was conducted over a period of several years in 32 participants diagnosed with CSID and treated with Sucraid®.